osinenkop/regelum-control/docsrc/controllers.rst

 Overview
 --------
-The **ReinforceController** implements the **REINFORCE** algorithm, which is a Monte Carlo policy gradient method used in reinforcement learning.
+The **ReinforcePipeline** implements the **REINFORCE** algorithm, which is a Monte Carlo policy gradient method used in reinforcement learning.
 This method seeks to optimize the policy by updating parameters in the direction that maximizes expected rewards (or minimizes the expected costs).

 .. note::
     We provide functionality for policy actions to be generated from a truncated normal distribution that is truncated to the action bounds provided in the system as default parameters.